rubenwardy/minetest_modding_book/_en/map/lvm.md

 local emin, emax = vm:read_from_map(pos1, pos2)
 ```

-For performance reasons, an LVM may not read the exact area you tell it to.
+For performance reasons, an LVM will almost never read the exact area you tell it to.
-Instead, it may read a larger area.
+Instead, it will likely read a larger area.
 The larger area is given by `emin` and `emax`,
 which stand for *emerged min pos* and *emerged max pos*.
 An LVM will load the area
 it contains for you - whether that involves loading from memory, from disk, or
 calling the map generator.